1. What is Whole Health?

 The term Whole Health was first used by the pioneers and visionaries who developed, researched and nationally accredited the foundations of what Whole Health is about.
 Whole Health is a perspective of integrated wholeness which defines the unfolding of an individual’s life in terms of their health, wellness, fulfillment or disease state.

-1. What is the difference between your programs and traditional health coaching programs?
+2. What is the difference between your programs and other coaching, advocacy or whole health programs?

 For a comprehensive chart comparison please visit our Whole Health Education with Whole Health Coaching page.

-2. Other programs do not require pre-requisites, why does NIWH?
+4. Other programs do not require licensure or professional pre-requisites, why does NIWH?

 As the pioneer and leader of the national Whole Health, Whole Person Healthcare movement, the pre-requisites NIWH requires will allow graduate professionals to qualify for and participate in national insurance networks, job placement in mainstream health care and provide to their clients NPI # qualified health insurance billable services in patient health educator.
-Graduates can also earn additional professional credentials as a result of completing the NIWH training.
+Graduates can also take the national Patient Advocate certification exam.
+In addition: Graduates can also earn additional professional credentials as a result of completing the NIWH training.